PistonDevelopers/blog.piston.rs/_posts/2016-03-04-how-to-use-eco.md

 This makes Eco ignore all projects that uses Gif version 0.7.0.

 - The maintainer can focus on the stuff that needs to be done without having to publish too often
-- I can control how much workload pressure there is on libraries higher up in the dependency graph.
+- I can control how much workload pressure there is on libraries higher up in the dependency graph
 - People using these libraries might appreciate how we shuffle tasks around to avoid even more frequent updates

 ### Override version